gratipay/gratipay.com/README.md

   - "taking"&mdash;an estimate of the amount the given participant will take from Teams this week

-  - "my_tip"&mdash;logged-in user's tip to the Gratipay participant in question; possible values are:

-      - `undefined` (key not present)&mdash;there is no logged-in user
-      - "self"&mdash;logged-in user is the participant in question
-      - `null`&mdash;user has never tipped this participant
-      - "0.00"&mdash;user used to tip this participant
-      - "3.00"&mdash;user tips this participant the given amount
-      <br><br>

   - "elsewhere"&mdash;participant's connected accounts elsewhere; returns an object with these keys: